 We said goodbye to Francesco and the couple from Chicago.
 I did give him a tip.
 His enthusiasm was fetching, and his dimples were delightful.
 I still can’t say bacaro with conviction, and cicchetti is way beyond my pay grade.

 The next day through, Paul and I confidently made our way to the glass case in a bacaro and ordered three crostini a piece.
 A pair of young women watched us as we pointed and selected our snack.

 “Do you need to know what to do?”
 I asked.

 “Yes, would you help us?” they said visibly relieved.

-“Okay, pick out which cicchetti you want—that is the name for the crostini—and then tell them what kind of l’ombra you want, white or red.
+“Okay, pick out which cicchetti you want—that is the name for the crostini or a fried thing—and then tell them what kind of l’ombra you want, white or red.
 It’s a little glass of wine.”

 “What about you guys?”
-One of them pointed to the large glasses of wine we carried with our plates and the table we had reserved.
+One of them pointed to the large glasses of wine we carried with our plates and the table we had commandeered.

 “Uhh, I paused.
 “What can I say?
 We’re as American as it comes.”